 The training required includes six (6) TBSI modules.
 The modules cover school-wide, classroom and individual behavior management strategies, as well as strategies for working with aggressive students, including the laws governing the use of restraint and time-out.
-Staff members are required to complete the 6 TBSI modules only once.
+Staff members are required to complete the 6 TBSI modules only once per year.
 (A refresher is not required.)

 The other training component of TBSI (sometimes referred to as "Module 7") is training in an approved restraint program.
 Fort Bend ISD only offers Crisis Prevention Institute's (CPI) Nonviolent Crisis Intervention Program as an approved restraint program.
 The initial training for the CPI program is a blended model, with portions being done both online and face-face.
-The online modules will be done on a single day, with the face-to-face instruction, which includes learning and demonstrating competency in the use of physical restraints, done on a subsequent second day.
-The initial CPI training course is taken once, with a half-day refresher course taken each year after.
-If at any time an employee's CPI training expires, he/she will be required to take the initial course again.
-Although the initial CPI class in intended to only be taken once, with a refresher course each additional year by the anniversary date of the initial, if district special education or campus administrators deem it appropriate, an employee may be required to take the initial course over, as part of their training
+The online modules will be done independently and prior to the face-to-face instruction, which includes learning and demonstrating competency in the use of physical restraints.
+The-CPI training course is taken once per year.
+If at any time an employee's CPI training expires, he/she will be required to take the Annual course again.
+Although the initial CPI class in intended to only be taken annually, if district special education or campus administrators deem it appropriate, an employee may be required to take the-CPI course over, as part of their training

-Each campus is required to identify team members and to provide to the Program Manager of Safety, Restraint, and Behavior Intervention a copy of the campus' TBSI team members.
+Each campus is required to identify team members and provide the list to the Program Manager of Safety, Restraint, and Behavior Intervention a copy of the campus' TBSI team members.
 If you have any questions or concerns regarding the Texas Behavior Support Initiative requirements, please contact the Program Manager of Safety, Restraint, and Behavior Intervention.